 Edwin visits active metal detecting clubs, archaeological societies and historical groups to enable the clubs to record artefact(s) and the location of the find onto the Portable Antiquities Scheme database (available online at www.finds.org.uk).
 This information needs to be recorded in order to add to our knowledge about our heritage and to help record archaeological and historical artefacts before they are lost.

 Edwin runs Find Days on a monthly basis at Barbican House Museum in Lewes and on a quarterly basis at other museums around the county when finders can bring in their finds for him to examine, either by appointment or at an informal drop-in session at the end of the day.
-Here is a calendar of scheduled events for 2016.
+Here is a Calendar of Finds Days for 2016-2017.
+You can also catch up with Finds latest news on Twitter @Sussex_Flo

 Edwin is also available to offer advice about all sorts of issues affecting metal detectorists and the discovery of archaeological material, including why it is so important to gain permission from the landowner before detecting and how to record the grid references of your find(s).
 He is also able to give guidance to finders of potential Treasure items, which would be covered by the Treasure Act 1997.